Is Dermaplaning Good for Wrinkles?

 • Fine lines that show up more when your skin is dry

-• Texture that makes your face look less smooth in photos
+• Uneven skin texture that makes your face look less smooth in photos

 • Makeup settling into lines